dawapaljor/tibcert-blog/src/content/blog/2022-12-22-digital-economy-of-china-and-the-growing-security-threat-of-its-iots.md

 category: Reports
 tags:
   - Security threat
-  - 'IoTs '
+  - IoTs
-  - 'Digital Economy '
+  - Digital Economy
-  - 'Data Security law '
+  - Data Security law
   - Cybersecurity law
-  - ' China'
+  - China
 description: >-
   China’s digital economy is growing at an exponential rate that can be challenged by few.
 The digital economy is any economic form that directly or